 Frequent stock, crpto and other promotions available.

 Who is SoFi Active Investing Best For?

 SoFi Active Investing is best for young and new investors who wish to begin trading stocks and investing in ETFs and cryptocurrency.
 It is also a good option for investors who are strapped for cash and can benefit from the $1 minimum and opportunity to trade fractional shares.

-SoFi is good for those who don’t need mutual funds, options and margin trading.
+SoFi is good for those who don’t need mutual funds, a sophisticated trading platform or advanced order types.

 SoFi Invest is good for those who prefer lending, a managed investment account and active investing options, all under one roof.

 To speed up the video, click on the “settings” gear at the bottom of the video.
 Choose “playback speed”.
 Select your speed (I prefer 1.5).

 Currently, most brokerages offer zero fees and low-cost investing options.
 SoFi Active Investing joins the lowest fee investment platforms.

 - $0 SoFi stock trading fee or commission.

 - $0 account fee.